double-m/spikes/android/README.md

 - no need to download again the packages from Android SDK Manager: copying them by hand, it works (`adt-bundle/sdk/system-images` and `adt-bundle/sdk/build-tools`);
 - new version uses [Support Library Setup](<https://developer.android.com/tools/support-library/setup.html#using-apis>): what about `.gitignore`?

+Solution for Trouble #3: go to `Project -> Properties -> Run/Debug Settings:` and delete `Launching New_configuration`.

 Now I can debug using Eclipse or Ant; Ant can only deploy a debug APK or a signed release APK (not an unsigned release: `INSTALL_PARSE_FAILED_NO_CERTIFICATES`).

+Good news: can do USB deployment while keeping USB tethering active from the same device.